neelati-jayanth-sai/NetflixDataEngineeringProject/README.md

 ## Notes
 - Ensure the `netflix_titles.csv` file is uploaded to the **Raw** container before running the pipeline.
 - If the file is missing, the pipeline will not execute.

+step-5
+now we are gooing to azure databrciks ,databricks is a separate entitty in there fore to access data from data lake we need install a connector first install create a resouce databricks
+1. go to marketpalce ,search and install access connecotr for azure databricks
+2. select the appropratiate resource group and give a name to instance
+3. then clicks on review and create